webcheriff/portfolio/Portfolio (EN).md

 [Link to YouTrack](https://cherrost.youtrack.cloud/)

-On the board are bug reports that I found during the execution of two projects.
-In one it was necessary to test part of functionality of API of educational application Yandex Counter, in the other - to automate test API of educational application Yandex Scooter.
+The board contains reports of defects that I found while completing projects: training and test tasks for company vacancies.

 ### Miro